Starbucks Marketing Strategy

 This strategy is most often used by established brands who are already known as leaders in their field.
 If a washing machine company introduces a new technology that also folds your clothes after washing and drying, that would be much easier to understand and adapt to their existing users.

-Key Takeaway #2: When developing the new market, learn as much as possible about the product itself in the location where it’s mostly used and established.
+KEY TAKEAWAY #2 — Do market research.>When developing the new market, learn as much as possible about the product itself in the location where it’s mostly used and established.
 Identify all the major benefits and think of the most significant values that would succeed in the new market.

 Howard Schultz had an idea to build something that is almost impossible to imagine and can exist only in Utopia.
 From the start, he wanted to serve with equal importance towards customers and employees.